boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Size

-This allows to change the marker size of the bing maps.
+This option allows you to change the marker size of Bing Maps.
 When configuring data into `Marker Size`, this property will be disabled.

 ![Shape Size](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/shape-size-option.png)

 ![Shape Size](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/shape-size.png)

-> **Note:** Marker Settings will be visible only by configuring either latitude and longitude or Address and postal code.
+> **Note:** Marker Settings will only be visible by configuring either latitude and longitude or address and postal code.

 ### Advanced Settings

 ### Rule
-Markers can be customized based on the conditions and the fields by enabling the advance settings check box.
+Markers can be customized based on conditions and fields by enabling the advanced settings checkbox.

 1. Based on the measure field.